mvnaol2026/Gravity-Does-Not-Exist/README.md

 ## ⚙️ The Four Branches of Mechanics (Aolodynamics)

-No other processes occur in the physical world except for the four branches of mechanics.
-All of them are governed by a single principle — the contact pressure of matter that drives motion:
+No other processes occur in the physical world except for mechanical interactions.
+All of them are governed by a single, alternative-free principle — **direct contact pressure of matter.**
+Depending on the scale and state of the medium, physics distinguishes four branches of mechanics:

 1. 🧱 **Mechanics of solid bodies** (Classical mechanics)
 2. 💧 **Fluid mechanics** (Hydraulics)
 3. 💨 **Gas mechanics** (Pneumatics)
 4. ⚛️ **Aol mechanics** (Aolodynamics)

 In all four branches, motion is achieved exclusively through direct contact pressure.
-If we trace the entire causal chain of this contact pressure to its absolute root, the only true Prime Mover in all physical processes of the Universe is **aol space** (since matter itself is fundamentally passive).
+Since macroscopic matter is fundamentally passive, the only true Prime Mover of the Universe is the aol space itself.
+Consequently, **aolodynamics is the core and singular form of mechanics**, whereas the other three branches are merely its specific macro-structural manifestations.

+It is through the laws of aolodynamics that phenomena mistakenly classified by official science as "non-contact forces" or wave paradoxes are fully explained:
+🍏 **Gravity** — mechanical compression of bodies driven by spatial vibrational shielding.
+🏃‍♂️ **Inertial Motion** — continuous forward impulsion caused by spatial "aol wedges" tightening from behind.
+💡 **Light** — high-frequency elastic pressure waves transmitted sequentially down a chain of tightly packed aols.
+⚡ **Electricity & Magnetism** — directional propagation of aol "snakes" and localized mechanical vortices of the medium.

 ---